scubamuc/wiki-md/Nextcloud.snap -- step by step.md

 You have decided to set up your own [Nextcloud snap](https://github.com/nextcloud-snap/nextcloud-snap) as a safe and secure home for your data, **that's great!**

 Before getting started be aware of what you expect from your Nextcloud instance and what requirements have to be met to fulfill your needs.
-Aside from the [installation requirements](https://github.com/nextcloud-snap/nextcloud-snap/wiki/Installation-requirements) there are some aspects to consider;
+Aside from the [installation requirements](https://github.com/nextcloud-snap/nextcloud-snap/wiki/Installation-requirements) there are various aspects you might consider such as;
 + number of users
 + storage & space requirements
 + power consuption & efficiency